zsolooo/spark-pi-example/README.md

     secrets: [plugin_endpoint, plugin_token]
 ```

-The *create_cluster* step listed above can be further customized by providing more details like the cluster location, instance type etc...
+The *create_cluster* step listed above can be further customised by providing more details like the cluster location, instance type etc...
 (more details [here](https://github.com/banzaicloud/drone-plugin-pipeline-client))

 The other major difference is in the configuration related to the persistent storage used by the spark (to write logs to) and the Spark History Server (to read from)